naomilee-wr/VHProcesses/docs/_sources/SupplementaryGuidelines/Development/AccessingAndModifyingVxWorksCodeUsingGit_SG.rst.txt

 - `Environment setup for VxWorks 7 in Git: Setup Development Environment from Git <./SetupDevelopmentEnvironmentFromGit_SG.html>`_
 - `Virtualization Profile documentation on getting started <https://jive.windriver.com/docs/DOC-74113>`_
 - Security Profile documentation on getting started: `How to get started with the VxWorks 7 security development <https://jive.windriver.com/groups/vxworks-7-security/blog/2017/02/17/getting-started>`_
-- `Viper documentation on getting started (not relevant to VxWorks 7, but contains a lot of great tips for using Git) <http://twiki.wrs.com/PBUeng/ViperDevEnv>`_

 |